jenkinsci/templating-engine-plugin/docs/concepts/framework-overview/bottom-up.md

 The missing piece is a way to link the two.

 This is where the **pipeline configuration** comes in.
-The pipeline configuration uses a groovy-based configuration language.
+The pipeline configuration uses a groovy-based configuration language to ensure the pipeline template uses the correct tools and settings for the application.

 For example, here's a pipeline configuration that specifies the `npm` library should be loaded.